X9VoiD/gen3_inventory_system/docs/user_requirements.md

     *   Supplier (mandatory)
     *   Unit Cost (mandatory)
     *   Selling Price (mandatory)
-    *   VAT Amount (mandatory)
-    *   Category (mandatory, from a predefined list: College Books, Basic Education Books)
-    *   Subcategory (mandatory, from a predefined list: Books, Uniforms, Supplies)
+    *   Category (mandatory, from a predefined list: College Books, Basic Education Books, Uniforms, School Supplies)
     *   VAT-Exempt Status (Yes/No, mandatory)
 *   **FR-PM-003:** The system shall automatically calculate the total price (with and without VAT) based on the Unit Cost, Selling Price, and VAT Amount.
 *   **FR-PM-004:** The system shall allow the user to edit existing product information.